Shuri-101/MacroPad/README.md

 ## CAD model:

 ### Info:
 The casing is made up of 3 main layers OLED cover --> Case Lid --> Case bottom.
 Things that should be 3D printed are Rotary encoder knobs, All casing layers and OLED driver board standoffs.
+The casing has a OLED cover so the OLED driver and screen can be removed from the PCB so it can be reused.
+YOU MUST solder the MX switches after putting the PCB into the case (bottom and lid) since the lid contains a key panel to support the MX switches.

 ### OLED cover:
 <img width="750" height="525" alt="image" src="https://github.com/user-attachments/assets/972625da-d876-4583-8000-3447585b5a6a" />